Courtney Fry

 Courtney Fry (born 19 May 1975) is a British former boxer who competed professionally from 2003 to 2015.
 As an amateur, he won a gold medal at the 1998 Commonwealth Games and represented Great Britain at the 2000 Sydney Olympics.
 As a professional, he challenged once for the British, and Commonwealth light-heavyweight titles in 2009.

-Amateur
+Amateur career

 In addition to competing at the Olympic Games he represented England and won a gold medal in the light heavyweight 81 kg division, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

-Four years later he represented England again at the 2002 Commonwealth Games in the same weight division and reached the quarter-final stage.
+Four years later, Fry represented the 2002 English team at the 2002 Commonwealth Games in Manchester, England, where he competed in the light-heavyweight division, where he beat Bertrand Tietsia of Cameroon before losing to Jegbefumere Albert of Nigeria in the quarter-final bout.